johnpeart/johnpeart.github.io/src/posts/blogpost/2019-06-02-building-a-eurovision-scoreboard.md

 I did this in a rush; I had the idea at 10am on the morning of the final and had finished it just after lunch time.
 That means there are a lot of rough edges, including:

-1. **Lots of unnecessary code**: I copied an existing Jekyll project folder over and started hacking away at it, so there's a lot of code I don't need that's left behind from that.
+1. **Lots of unnecessary code**: I copied an existing Jekyll project folder over and started hacking away at it, so there’s a lot of code I don't need that’s left behind from that.
 If I do this again next year, I'll tidy that all up.
 2. **It works best on TVs**: I knew I was going to display this on a 1080p resolution display, so I built it specifically for that use case.
 It goes quite badly wrong, quite quickly on any other screen size.
 An objective for next time would be to make it responsive.
-3. **Jekyll wasn't really needed**: I could have built this without Jekyll, but it's become a bit of a crutch recently.
+3. **Jekyll wasn't really needed**: I could have built this without Jekyll, but it’s become a bit of a crutch recently.
 I should probably build it without Jekyll!

-There's also some stuff that would have been cool to add, like:
+There’s also some stuff that would have been cool to add, like:

 1. **Re-ordering the grid automatically**: at the moment, all scores are ordered by the order they appear in the `data.csv` file.
 It would be great to have them re-order to be in rank order.
-2. **Calculate proper scores, after voting ends**: in the current version, it's possible to have more than one act with 12 points.
+2. **Calculate proper scores, after voting ends**: in the current version, it’s possible to have more than one act with 12 points.
 It would be cool to have the scoreboard use the unrounded figures to attribute scores properly at the end, Eurovision style.

 ## Get the code